-LUBBOCK – On April 28, 2007 members of the School of Allied Health Sciences honor society, Alpha Eta, volunteered at the South Plains Special Olympics Spring Games in Wolfforth.
+LUBBOCK – On April 28, 2007 members of the School of Health Professions honor society, Alpha Eta, volunteered at the South Plains Special Olympics Spring Games in Wolfforth.
 Fifteen members served as timers, cheerleaders and award presenters to the participating athletes.

 The South Plains Special Olympics Spring Games is comprised of more than 25 different events and includes several hundred athletes.
 Ashley Varnell and Lindsay Morrow, community service vice presidents, coordinated the volunteer opportunity for the Alpha Eta members and the event served as their spring community service project.

 Shown in photo: Alpha Eta membes volunteering at the Special Olympics Spring Games

 EL PASO – Faculty and residents from the TTUHSC at El Paso Department of Pediatrics presented recently in Louisville, Ky., at the Southern Group on Educational Affairs (SGEA), a prestigious forum on medical education.